Emma Oosterwegel

 Emma Oosterwegel (/nl/; born 29 June 1998) is a Dutch track and field athlete competing in the combined events.
-She won the bronze medal in the heptathlon at the 2020 Tokyo Olympics.
+She won the bronze medal in the heptathlon at the delayed 2020 Tokyo Olympics and silver at the 2026 European Championships.

 Oosterwegel has won four Dutch national titles, mostly in the pentathlon.

 She was born in Deventer, and is a Soil, Water and Atmosphere student at Wageningen University.